 YMCA Program Membership is required for all program registrations.
-This type of membership also provides access to family events, open family gym time, priority registration in other programs such as youth sports and enrichment programs, swim lessons, and other year-round programs and events.
+This type of membership also provides access to family events, open family gym time, priority registration

 To support healthy families, facility memberships are awarded at no additional cost to two adult parents/guardians of full day (5 days/week only) early childhood program participants.
 Full Facility Memberships provide access to all wellness center equipment and fitness classes.
 Please request a keycard at time of full-time care registration to access the facility.